 Best Creative West End Debut (Sponsored by Trafalgar Entertainment):

-- Tingying Dong for The Crucible at National Theatre and Gielgud Theatre
+Tingying Dong (sound designer) for The Crucible at National Theatre and Gielgud Theatre

-- Rob Madge for My Son’s a Queer, (But What Can You Do?) at Garrick Theatre and Ambassadors Theatre
+Rob Madge (writer) for My Son’s a Queer, (But What Can You Do?) at Garrick Theatre and Ambassadors Theatre

 “Our wonderful winners highlight just how much emerging talent there is across British theatre.
 I’m particularly pleased that this year we were able to recognise our first ever winner in a Welsh-language performance.